Health Care Industry Waste Reduction and Recycling

 - What do I do with the various material types generated in the hospital?

-- Are there any case studies available?
+- Are case studies available?

 - Where can I get additional resources?

 - Where can I get a sample environmental preferable purchasing policy (Word, 71 KB)?